Strategic Network Creation for Enabling Greedy Routing: Euclidean Metrics

 \section{Euclidean Metrics}

-In this section, we study Euclidean metrics, which are metrics where there is a function that maps agents to points in a \(d\)-dimensional Euclidean space, such that the distances in the metric between agents correspond to the distances of their points in the Euclidean space.
-We use the 2-norm to measure distances in the Euclidean space.
+We study Euclidean metrics, which are metrics where there is a function that maps agents to points in a \(d\)-dimensional Euclidean space, such that the distances in the metric between agents correspond to the distances of their points in the Euclidean space, measured via the 2-norm.
 We focus on 2D-Euclidean metrics but all results regarding the existence of equilibria and computational complexity directly apply to higher dimensional spaces as well.
 Given three nodes \(u,v,w \in \points\) in a Euclidean metric, let \(\angle vuw\) be the angle of \(u\) formed by rays \(\overrightarrow{uv}\) and \(\overrightarrow{uw}\).
 We always consider the positive angle, which is at most~\(\pi\).